Use an assortment of tools to track the release progress and quality.

 Available in versions: 16.0.200 and later

-Waste tracking is based on a work item's phases or certain conditions that are associated with waste.
+Waste tracking is based on a work item's phases or on specific conditions associated with waste.
 Depending on an item's phase or condition, the business rule associates the item with a specific category from the Waste category list.
 ALM Octane then decides whether to track waste based on the waste category.

 Note: Waste time of an epic is not an aggregation of its features' waste time.
 In certain cases, an epic may not have waste, unlike features in that epic.